Chardonnay: New World wine regions

 In the cool-climate wine regions of Argentina's Uco Valley, Chardonnay has started to develop a presence.
-In the 1990s, Chardonnay became the second most widely planted white grape variety in Argentina-second only Torrontés.
-India and Uruguay have been steadily increasing their plantings.
+According to a 2023 report, Chardonnay is the third most widely planted white grape variety in Argentina, behind Pedro Giménez and Torrontés.

 Winemaking

 Chardonnay lends itself to almost any style of wine making from dry still wines, to sparkling wines to sweet late harvest and even botrytized wines (though its susceptibility to other less favorable rot makes these wines rarer).
 The two winemaking decisions that most widely affect the result of a Chardonnay wine is whether or not to use malolactic fermentation and the degree of oak influence used for the wine.
 With malolactic fermentation (or MLF), the harder malic acid gets converted into the softer lactic acid, and diacetyl which creates the "buttery-ness" that is associated with some styles of Chardonnay.
 The wines that do not go through MLF will have more green (unripe) apple-like flavors.
 Oak can be introduced during fermentation or after in the form of the barrel aging.
 Depending on the amount of charring that the oak was treated with, this can introduce a "toastiness" and flavors that many wine drinkers mistake as a characteristic of the grape itself.
 These flavors can include caramel, cream, smoke, spice, coconut, cinnamon, cloves and vanilla.